 Stainless steel countertops

 More common behind the scenes in commercial kitchens, stainless steel is sometimes considered for an industrial look.
 The pros?
 They are durable and heat and stain resistant.
 The cons?
 Stainless steel counters scratch and dent fairly easily, and watermarks and crumbs stand out on the surface.
-McGillivray’s recommendation?
-“My general rule: save the stainless steel for the appliances,” he says.
+Kath’s recommendation?
+“My general rule: save the stainless steel for the appliances,” she says.

-According to McGillivray, concrete is durable and heat resistant but is very heavy and tough to install.
-“You need to make sure your cabinetry can even handle the weight,” he says.
+According to Kath, concrete is durable and heat resistant but is very heavy and tough to install.
+“You need to make sure your cabinetry can even handle the weight,” she says.
 Concrete countertops also require regular sealing and may stain if not properly maintained.
 Another drawback?
-“Since they’re so unique, they might not add to the resale value of your home,” says McGillivray.
+“Since they’re so unique, they might not add to the resale value of your home,” says Kath.
 Read about a high-performing alternative to concrete countertops here.

 Butcher block countertops